Fire safety outreach materials for people with disabilities

 Fire safety messages to share

-Millions of Americans live with physical and mental disabilities.
-It is important for them to know the steps they can take to stay safe from fire.
-Put these fire safety messages into your own words when talking to people with disabilities about fire safety.
+Millions of people live with physical and mental disabilities.
+It is important for them to know how to stay safe from fire.

 Understand your fire risk

-Having physical or mental disabilities does not mean you are unable to take the important steps to keep you and your family safe from fire.
+Having physical or mental disabilities doesn’t mean you can’t keep you and your family safe from fire.

-Build your fire prevention plans around your abilities.
+Build your home safety plan around your abilities.

 Install and maintain smoke alarms